ItsZiroy/hwg-ml/README.md

 uv sync
 ```
 This will create a virtual environment and install all the necessary dependencies specified in the `pyproject.toml` file.

+## Working on the Exercises
+I recommend you copy the unziped folder with the exercise into the `exercises` folder in the repository.
+This way, you can keep all your work organized in one place.

 ## Opening Jupyter Notebooks in VS Code